pborenstein/esther.lol/src/esther.md

 #### The Triumphal Celebration

-Mordechai left the king's presence wearing royal clothing of blue and white, with a large golden crown, and a robe of fine purple linen; then the city of Shushan was lighthearted and joyful.
+Mordechai left the king's presence wearing royal clothing of blue and white, with a large golden crown, and a robe of fine purple linen.
+The city of Shushan was lighthearted and joyful.

 The Jews were now able to enjoy the light of Torah, the delight of the Jewish Holidays, and the joy of the commandments.

 ## IX